RaphaelIT7/gmod-holylib/README.md

 	-- Important note, using wav or any raw format can cause bigger networking loads, so choose wisely which encoder you use local encode, errMsg = channel:CreateEncoder("ogg", 0)
-	g_Encoder = encode -- prevent gc here too else it will stop when gc hits -- 20006 is the port to use (you cannot use the server port, you need a seperate one) print(encode:ServerInit("20006/examplePath", 256000 * 8, 256000, 0)) end)
+	g_Encoder = encode -- prevent gc here too else it will stop when gc hits -- 20006 is the port to use (you cannot use the server port, you need a separate one) print(encode:ServerInit("20006/examplePath", 256000 * 8, 256000, 0)) end)